ROUTE LOG

 US 250 has substantial sections of 6 or more lanes: VA 288 east to downtown Richmond

-Posted: Fully posted; Cutouts in Staunton and Highland County still plentiful into 2013; Richmond cutouts went away in mid-2000s.
+Posted: Fully posted; Staunton cutouts replaced about 2013; Highland County still had a couple sets into 2013 (status unknown); Richmond cutouts went away in mid-2000s.

 In the late 1990s there was an error VA 250 shield WB leaving VA 157.